nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 and `Description`.
 These four classes inherit from the abstract class `Field`.
 * calls methods in the `ContactParser` class to parse user inputs and make the relevant edits to the contacts list
+* when invalid inputs are supplied and parsed, the `ContactParser` class throws an `InvalidContactField` exception

 #### Contact Parser Component
 **API:** `ContactParser.java`

 The Sequence Diagram below illustrates interactions between classes of objects for the static `setContactFields(contact, fieldStrings)` API call.

+This API call is used both for adding a new contact, and for editing existing contacts.
+When adding a new contact, an empty `Contact` object is supplied as an argument to `setContactFields()`, along with any strings of fields found in the user input.

 ![](images/ContactSetFieldsSequence.png)